raymondEhlers/OVERWATCH/README.md

 vulcanize --inline-scripts -p . static/polymerComponents.html > static/polymerComponents.vulcanized.html
 ```

+## Full deployment

+TODO: Expand on this section!

+Roughly, use initOVERWATCH.sh and ``logrotate.conf`` to keep the receiver log size under control.
+Edit the paths in ``logrotate.conf`` and then install to ``/etc/logrotate.conf``.
+Ideally, use the docker image if possible, as the logs are taken care of automatically!

 ## Documentation

 Based on `sphinx-autodoc` generation, the documentation is generated from the docstrings in the code.
 While they can be viewed in the source files or via python, sphinx compiles them into HTML, facilitating a cleaner view of the information.
 To build the documentation,